praveen-garg/kohana-nerds/README.md

 [Praveen Garg] (http://www.gargpraveen.blogspot.com/) [@nerdapplabs] (http://nerdapplabs.com)

 > All used framework/libraries are trademarks of their respective owners. and open source
-> [free licensed to use] to community (as per my knowledge), if any issue please report
+> [free licensed to use] to community (as per my knowledge), if any issue please report at:
 > (praveen.garg@nerdapplabs.com).

 > The use of these does not indicate endorsement of the trademark holder by nerdapplabs,